aragon/aragon.js/docs/APP.md

 ### external

 Creates a handle to interact with an external contract (i.e. a contract that is **not** your app's smart contract, such as a token).

+> **Note**<br>
-Sending transactions to these external contracts is not yet supported as additional security and disclosure enhancements are required in frontend clients (this is a large attack vector for malicious applications to invoke dangerous functionality).
+> Sending transactions to these external contracts is not yet supported as additional security and disclosure enhancements are required in frontend clients (this is a large attack vector for malicious applications to invoke dangerous functionality).

 #### Parameters